asaboor-gh/Vasp2Visual/README.md

 ---

-- A separate python module [pivotpy](https://massgh.github.io/pivotpy/) is available that you can use with full flexibility.
+- Alternative to this is a python module [ipyvasp](https://asaboor-gh.github.io/ipyvasp/) which you can use with full flexibility in Jupyter.

 ---